quangpl/redux-learning/README.md

-This is my learning project about `redux .
+This is my learning project about `redux` with `react` .
 For install :

 ```
 git clone https://github.com/quangpl/redux-learning/